-1 III.
-The department of energy shall assess and enforce civil penalties related to this $\mathbf{2}$ section.
-Any civil penalty assessed under this section may be [compromised] appealed to the 3 public utilities commission, and the commission may uphold, reverse, or compromise such 4 civil penalty [by the public utilities commission].
-In determining the amount of the penalty, the outcome of an appeal, or the amount agreed upon in compromise, the appropriateness of the $\mathbf{5}$ 6 penalty to the size of the business of the person charged, the gravity of the violation, the good faith of 7the person charged in attempting to achieve compliance, after notification of a violation, the degree 8 of culpability of the person, the history of prior violations, the effect of the penalty on the person, and 9 any other identifiable factor related to the circumstances of the person and the nature and 10circumstances of the violation, shall be considered.
-The amount of the penalty, when finally determined, or the amount agreed upon in compromise, may be deducted from any sums owing by 11 12the state to the person charged or may be recovered in a civil action in the state courts.
+III.
+The department of energy shall assess and enforce civil penalties related to this section.
+Any civil penalty assessed under this section may be [eompromised] appealed to the public utilities commission, and the commission may uphold, reverse, or compromise such civil penalty [by the public utilities commission].
+In determining the amount of the penalty, the outcome of an appeal, or the amount agreed upon in compromise, the appropriateness of the penalty to the size of the business of the person charged, the gravity of the violation, the good faith of the person charged in attempting to achieve compliance, after notification of a violation, the degree of culpability of the person, the history of prior violations, the effect of the penalty on the person, and any other identifiable factor related to the circumstances of the penalty on the nature and circumstances of the violation, shall be considered.
+The amount of the penalty, when finally determined, or the amount agreed upon in compromise, may be deducted from any sums owing by the state to the person charged or may be recovered in a civil action in the state courts.

-13 257 Public Utilities; Reports; Filing.
+257 Public Utilities; Reports; Filing.
 Amend RSA 374:15 to read as follows:

-14 374:15 Filing.
+374:15 Filing.
 Every public utility shall file with the commission and the department of energy reports at such times, verified by oath in such manner, and setting forth such statistics and facts, as may be required by the commission or the department of energy.